10vivekpoddar/snake/README.md

-# i have created a snake game using Pycharm.
+# I have created a snake game using Pycharm.
+The snake will move if you press arrow keys.
+Each time the snake will eat food its size increases and the score is updated.
+Whenever the snake will hit the boundry or its body he game is over!